HypedGiraffe/capstone_baseball_app/readme.md

 Data - Career aggregate data for batters and pitchers, used for modeling and predicting

-Indvid_Data - Season by season data for indvidual pitchers and batters, used for forecasting
+Individ_Data - Season by season data for indvidual pitchers and batters, used for forecasting

 Deliverables - An executive summary of the project, as well as a technical analysis